Want to know here to find the best art in Italy? Look no further! This is the definitive guide to the best artworks and masterpieces in Italy.

 Visiting the Scrovegni Chapel can be a complicated affair.
-But it's a perfect day trip from Venice and well worth the effort.
-Click here for guide to the Scrovegni Chapel, with tips and tricks for planning your visit.
+But it’s a perfect day trip from Venice and well worth the effort.
+Here’s my guide to the Scrovegni Chapel, with tips and tricks for planning your visit.

 2. Mantua: Renaissance Gems

-Given its beauty and rich heritage of Renaissance treasures, Mantua is surely one of Europe's best kept secrets.
-It's like a mini-Florence without the constant tourist siege.
-Mantua is known locally as a "sleeping beauty" that hasn't changed since the Middle Ages.
+The town is like a mini-Florence without the constant tourist siege.
+Mantua is known locally as a “sleeping beauty” that hasn’t changed since the Middle Ages.